IsmaelMartinez/teams-for-linux/README.md

 Starting the app with `yarn start`, and if you have your system configured with the right dictionaries and locale, you should be able to see the spellchecker working.

-Unfortunatelly, at this moment in time it is not possible to use local dictionaries with the packaged app.
+Unfortunately, at this moment in time it is not possible to use local dictionaries with the packaged app.
 Fixing issue [51](https://github.com/atom/node-spellchecker/issues/51) in node-spellchecker should solve this issue.

 ### No desktop notifications